anuket-project/anuket-specifications/doc/ref_cert/README.md

 ## Test Case Integration

-To reach all goals (verification, validation, compliance, and conformance) expected by Anuket, all test cases must be delivered as [Docker containers](https://www.docker.com/) to simplify the CI toolchain setup including:
+To reach all goals (verification, validation, compliance, and conformance) expected by Anuket CNTT, all test cases must be delivered as [Docker containers](https://www.docker.com/) to simplify the CI toolchain setup including:
 - the common test case execution
 - the unified way to manage all the interactions with the CI/CD components and